postplayhouse/postplayhouse.com/README.md

 ```

 Historical build assets are intentionally not stored in Git.
 A fresh clone needs
-either a preseeded, verified `.cache/historical-images` or the dedicated
+either a preseeded, verified `.cache/historical-images` or the shared
+`B2_BUCKET_ID`, `B2_APPLICATION_KEY_ID`, and `B2_APPLICATION_KEY`
-read-only `HISTORICAL_IMAGES_READ_B2_*` credential before `dev` or `build` can
+configuration before `dev` or `build` can restore them.
+By explicit project
-restore them.
-Never use publisher or bio credentials for ordinary development.
+decision, historical images and bio tooling share these credentials; there is
+no credential-level isolation or least-privilege claim between those uses.
 Setup does not silently download these assets.
 Run
 `pnpm images:historical:doctor` to inspect local readiness without network
 access, then `pnpm images:historical:restore` explicitly if needed.
 Endpoints